Olingerada/pirate/readme.md

 Put your PushBullet API key in api variable in the script and set a cron job to run thepirate-satellite.py every X minutes.

 Make sure the server running Transmission (if not localhost) is accepting traffic on TCP/9091 and RPC is enabled in the Transmission settings.json file.
+Set your whitelist to your LAN subnet.
 Read about configuring Transmission [here](https://trac.transmissionbt.com/wiki/EditConfigFiles).

 ![img](transmissionrpc_config.png)